How to Handle Tenant CAM Disputes

 What are CAM expenses?

 CAM expenses are required to maintain and repair common areas that commercial tenants share in a property.
 CAM is crucial to both the landlord’s and tenant’s business success.
-However, disagreements between property owners and tenants over CAM expenses can often be complex and time-consuming to resolve.
-If a CAM dispute with a tenant arises, make sure to do the following.
+However, disagreements between property owners and tenants over CAM expenses can be complex and time-consuming.
+If a CAM dispute with a tenant arises, do the following:

 Step 1: Review the Lease Agreement and CAM Clause